chromakode/diablo/README.md

 current state of a component is available as `this.state` within `render()` methods.

+### componentDidMount / componentWillUnmount

+These methods, if defined on a component, will be called after a component is added to the DOM, and before it is removed from the DOM.
+Within these functions, `component.getDOMNode()` can be used to obtain a reference to the component's current top-level DOM element.

 ### shouldComponentUpdate

 Components support an optional `shouldComponentUpdate(nextProps, nextState)`